TechMagic

 • White Box Testing: Involves deep knowledge of the cloud infrastructure and applications.
 Testers can comprehensively assess security controls and uncover vulnerabilities.
 The advantage here is precision – testers can identify vulnerabilities with unparalleled accuracy.
 However, the limitation lies in its potential lack of real-world relevance, as security teams might approach challenges differently from hackers.
 White box testing thrives in scenarios demanding meticulous analysis, making it ideal for critical cloud systems where accuracy is paramount.

 Step 5.
-Automate and Integrate
+Automate and integrate

 Integrate automation tools for continuous security testing.
 Automate vulnerability scans, code analysis, and security checks to ensure consistent coverage and timely feedback.
 Embed security testing into your CI/CD pipelines to identify vulnerabilities early in development.